Expensify/App/STYLING.md

 All styles must be defined in the `styles.js` file which exists as a globally exported stylesheet of sorts for the application.
 Unlike some React Native applications we are not using `StyleSheet.create()` and instead store styles as plain JS objects.
 There are many helper styles available for direct use in components and can be found in the `/styles` directory.

-These helper styles are loosely based on the [Bootstrap system of CSS utility helper classes](https://getbootstrap.com/docs/5.0/utilities/spacing/) and are typically incremented by units of 4.
+These helper styles are loosely based on the [Bootstrap system of CSS utility helper classes](https://getbootstrap.com/docs/5.0/utilities/spacing/) and are typically incremented by units of `4`.

 **Note:** Not all helpers from Bootstrap exist, so it may be necessary to create the helper style we need.

 ## When to Create a New Style

-If we need some minimal set of styling rules applied to a component then it's almost always better to use an array of helper styles rather than create an entirely new style if it will only be used once.
-Resist the urge to create a new style for any new element added to a screen.
+If we need some minimal set of styling rules applied to a single-use component then it's almost always better to use an array of helper styles rather than create an entirely new style if it will only be used once.
+Resist the urge to create a new style for every new element added to a screen.
 There is a very good chance the style we are adding is a "single-use" style.

 ```jsx
 // Bad - Since we only use this style once in this component